Chill-Peppa/Chill-Peppa/README.md

 <p>Hi, I’m @chill-peppa.<br/> I’m a beginner frontend developer from St.Petersburg, Russia.</p>

 - At the moment I’m studying typescript and redux.
 Also I’m studying React in depth.
-- I’m writing a training project [Stellar Burgers](https://github.com/Chill-Peppa/react-burger)
+- I’m writing a training project [Stellar Burgers](https://github.com/Chill-Peppa/react-burger).
-- If I have free time, then I’m working on a project [Portal ECB](https://github.com/Chill-Peppa/antdesign)
+- If I have free time, then I’m working on a project [Portal ECB](https://github.com/Chill-Peppa/antdesign).
+- If you want communicate with me just write to me on [telegram](https://t.me/chill_peppa).

 ## 🛠️ Technologies and Tools: